COVID-19 FAQs Selling - Temporary Purchase & Refinance Eligibility

 When a borrower refinances a loan that has a payment deferral and the amount of the deferred payments is included in the new loan, the new loan is eligible to be sold as an LCOR if it otherwise meets all of the requirements for an LCOR in the Selling Guide.
 Funds applied to pay off the prior loan, including the deferred portion, are not considered cash out.

-- If the borrower has entered a repayment plan or other loss mitigation solution described in Lender Letter LL-2020-03, must the required three timely payments be consecutive?
+- If the borrower has entered a repayment plan or other loss mitigation solution described in LL-2021-03, must the required three timely payments be consecutive?

 Yes.
-Regardless of the loss mitigation solution, the borrower must make three consecutive payments to be eligible for the new transaction.
-If a borrower misses one or more of the three required payments, the loan is not eligible and the borrower should contact their mortgage loan servicer to discuss an appropriate loss mitigation solution.
+Regardless of the loss mitigation solution, the borrower must make three consecutive monthly payments to be eligible for the new transaction.
+If a borrower misses one or more of the three required payments, the loan is not eligible and the borrower should contact their mortgage loan servicer to discuss the impact of the missed payment(s) to the loss mitigation solution.
+See COVID-19 Frequently Asked Questions – Servicing for more details.

 - What is a reinstatement of a mortgage loan?